Rjesh2006/-follow_us-_discord-_How_to_Build-a_React_Dapp_with_Hardhat_and_MetaMask/README.md

 #### 1. Node.js Installation

 Follow the instructions [here](https://nodejs.org/en/download/) to install Node.js.
 For this tutorial, ensure you install version 16.13.1 of Node.js.
+  - ** Why Node.js for DApp                   Development?**
+- Node.js provides a runtime             environment for executing JavaScript   code, making it compatible with        JavaScript-based smart contracts       commonly used in DApps.
+- The vast ecosystem of libraries and    tools available for Node.js can        streamline DApp development and        deployment processes.

 #### 2. Verify Installation